Aliases for PSPC1 Gene

 PSPC1 (Paraspeckle Component 1) is a Protein Coding gene.
-Diseases associated with PSPC1 include rapp-hodgkin syndrome and hard palate cancer.
-GO annotations related to this gene include nucleic acid binding and RNA binding.
+Diseases associated with PSPC1 include Fanconi Anemia, Complementation Group A. Among its related pathways are Circadian rythm related genes.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is SFPQ.

 UniProtKB/Swiss-Prot Summary for PSPC1 Gene